kedacore/keda-docs/content/docs/2.12/concepts/scaling-jobs.md

 For example, if you wanted to use KEDA to run a job for each message that lands on a RabbitMQ queue, the flow may be:

 1. When no messages are awaiting processing, no jobs are created.
-1. When a message arrives on the queue, KEDA creates a job.
+1. When a message arrives at the queue, KEDA creates a job.
 1. When the job starts running, it pulls *a single* message and processes it to completion.
 1. As additional messages arrive, additional jobs are created.
 Each job processes a single message to completion.
 1. Periodically remove completed/failed job by the `SuccessfulJobsHistoryLimit` and `FailedJobsHistoryLimit.`